Lotus 107

 The Lotus 107 was a Formula One car used by Team Lotus.
-Designed for the 1992 Formula One season, and used throughout most of 1992, 1993 and part of 1994, it brought in a final, short-lived period of competitiveness for the team in Formula One.
+Designed for the 1992 Formula One season, and used throughout most of 1992, 1993 and part of 1994, it brought in a final, albeit short-lived period of competitiveness for the team in Formula One.

 Design

 The 107 is attributed to the design work of Chris Murphy and his design team.
 Murphy joined Lotus after Akira Akagi's arrest and the Leyton House team he owned was thrown into turmoil.
-Murphy had designed the 1991 car; the 107 looked very similar to his earlier design leading some to say that the new Lotus was simply a rebadged Leyton House.
-After several seasons spent perfecting the system, the 107 was fitted with active suspension, pioneered by Lotus ten years before.
+Murphy had designed the 1991 car; the 107 looked very similar to his earlier design, leading some to say that the new Lotus was simply a rebadged Leyton House.
+The 107 was designed from the outset to run a ride height control system which Lotus described as "fast ride height".
+This used conventional helical spring/concentric damper units in series with single acting hydraulic actuators and should not be confused with the Lotus active suspension, pioneered by Lotus ten years before.
+Whilst the "fast ride height" concept was good and copied by many other teams the following season, the 107 installation was fundamentally flawed and the car only ran in this form at its debut in Imola and practice in Monaco.
+After that it was disabled for the remainder of the season.

-Unquestionably beautiful the 107 had smooth sweeping lines a world away from the long developed and antiquated Lotus 102D whose heritage can be traced to the 1990 Formula One Season.
-The installation of the Ford Cosworth HB V8 engines, of a similar - if older - specification to those being used by Benetton, was complete by the unveiling of the car at the 1992 San Marino Grand Prix.
+The 107 had smooth sweeping lines quite different from the long developed and antiquated Lotus 102D, whose heritage can be traced to the 1990 Formula One season.
+The installation of the Ford Cosworth HB V8 engines, of a similar – if older – specification to those being used by Benetton, was complete by the unveiling of the car at the 1992 San Marino Grand Prix.

 Johnny Herbert liked the car very much, saying it was sublime to drive and responsive to set up changes, but admitted it was not reliable.

 Development

-With a top notch driving squad of Johnny Herbert and a future double F1 World Champion Mika Häkkinen, the Lotuses were able to bring in some good results: at several races the twin cars were able to run in formation on the tail of the leading pack, at least in the early parts of the races.
+With a top notch driving squad of Johnny Herbert and the future double F1 World Champion Mika Häkkinen, the Lotuses were able to bring in some good results: at several races the twin cars were able to run in formation on the tail of the leading pack, at least in the early parts of the races.
 Reliability was limited.
 Häkkinen provided Lotus' best showing for several years at the Hungarian Grand Prix where he diced for the final podium position with Gerhard Berger's McLaren.
-In Portugal he ran as high as second before having to pit for new tyres late in the race.
+In Portugal he ran as high as second before having to make a pit stop for new tyres late in the race.
 A further potential podium place in Japan was also lost.